eriktuck/gtm-dms-alpha/docs/pages/knowledge/playbook/responsibilities.md

 - identify and include Datasets as deliverables that would benefit the development community during the formulation of the annual work plan;
 - consult with IPs to ensure the understand the requirements for collection and submission of Datasets including Activity Location Data;
-- ensure that USAID-funded Datasets are collected submitted to USAID in accordance with the terms of the award under which they were created;
+- ensure that USAID-funded Datasets are collected and submitted in accordance with the terms of the award under which they were created;
 - review Datasets prior to submission, which includes identifying principled exceptions to release, redacting (or ensuring the redaction of) sensitive information, and obtaining required clearances (see 579.3.3.5);
 - utilize Datasets including Activity Location Data with other monitoring data to inform efforts to manage adaptively and promote accountability.